Clonal selection: Theories supported by clonal selection

 Burnet and Peter Medawar worked together on understanding immunological tolerance, a phenomenon also explained by clonal selection.
-This is the organism’s ability to tolerate the introduction of cells prior to the development of an immune response as long as it occurs early in the organism’s development.
+This is the organism's ability to tolerate the introduction of cells prior to the development of an immune response as long as it occurs early in the organism's development.
 There are a vast number of lymphocytes occurring in the immune system, ranging from cells that tolerate self tissue to cells that do not.
 However, only cells tolerant of self tissue survive the embryonic stage.
-If non-self tissue is introduced, lymphocytes that develop are the ones that include the non-self tissues as self tissue.

 In 1959, Burnet proposed that under certain circumstances, tissues could be successfully transplanted into foreign recipients.
 This work has led to a much greater understanding of the immune system and also great advances in tissue transplantation.
 Burnet and Medawar shared the Nobel Prize in Physiology or Medicine in 1960.

 In 1974, Niels Kaj Jerne proposed that the immune system functions as a network that is regulated via interactions between the variable parts of lymphocytes and their secreted molecules.
 Immune network theory is firmly based on the concept of clonal selection.
 Jerne won the Nobel Prize in Physiology or Medicine in 1984, largely for his contributions to immune network theory.